 Period Time

+Start of the school day 8:40am

 Registration 8:45am

 Reading 9:00am

 Period 1 9:20am

 Period 2 10.35am

 Break 1 11.50am

 Period 3 12.20pm

 Break 2 1.30pm

 Period 4 2.00pm

+Close of the school day 3.10pm
-The school registers close following the reading element that takes place during form tutor time.
-Any student who arrives to school after 9.20am will be coded (U) which is an unauthorised absence and therefore will not receive their attendance mark for the morning session.

-- All students are expected to arrive on time to all sessions within the school day and be ready to learn. - All students who arrive late to school must report to the Attendance Office and sign in.
-Students will be coded (L) and will be directed to their form tutor who will discuss their lateness with them. - All students who arrive late to school after the closing of the register must report to the Attendance Office and sign in.
-Students will be coded (U) and will be directed to Senior Leader with responsibility for whole school attendance. - All students are expected to inform their form tutor and/or the Attendance Office of any reason that will prevent them from attending school.
+- The school registers close following the reading element that takes place during form tutor time.
+All students who arrive prior to 9.20am are marked present for the morning session. - Any student who arrives to school after 9.20am will be coded U (late after the register has closed) which is an unauthorised absence. - Students arriving after 9.20am will not receive their attendance mark for the morning session. - All students are expected to arrive on time to all sessions within the school day and be ready to learn - All students who arrive late to school must report to the Attendance Office and sign in. - Students who arrive late before the register has closed will be coded (L) and be directed to their form tutor who will discuss their lateness with them. - All students who arrive late to school after the closing of the register must report to the Attendance Office and sign in.
+Students will be coded (U) - All students are expected to inform their form tutor and/or the Attendance Office of any reason that will prevent them from attending school.